Estimated reading time: 16 minutes

 He will look through any books the seller has in a bin or table, even at garage sales.

-He also understands the least amount of money that he removes from his piggy bank, the better.
+He also understands that the least amount of money he removes from his piggy bank is better.

 We Bring Our Autistic Son To Garage Sales

 - Communicate the importance of bringing a child to a garage sale and how to negotiate.